 Camp Goals & Skills Covered

 The goal of this camp session is to bring you closer to the natural world and provide you with a better understanding of its intricate relationships, blending into nature as well as social circles, using your position to influence positive change in the world.
-Skills covered during this camp session include, but are not limited to the following list, and are somewhat dependent on instructor preference and camper readiness:
+Skills covered during this camp session include, but are not limited to:

 - Sensory Awareness, Navigation & Lostproofing